Is your imagination razor-sharp? What is the best way to get your creativity firing on all cylinders?

 Every one of us has an imagination.
 But not all of us choose to use it.
 Imagination is in my view an often underused quality in modern life.

 Imagination doesn’t tend to respond well to tension, stress, or being rushed or forced.
-Imagination tends to flourish when you give it room to breathe.
+Imagination flourishes when you give it room to breathe.

 In his beautifully written autobiography My Last Breath, surrealist filmmaker Luis Buñuel offers advice on how to get one’s imagination firing on all cylinders.
 He says: